Kris Bryant Player Props: Rockies vs. Mariners

-Kris Bryant -- 2-for-4 with a home run and an RBI in his most recent game -- will be in action for the Colorado Rockies against the Seattle Mariners, with George Kirby on the mound, on April 15 at 9:40 PM ET.
+Kris Bryant -- batting .268 with two doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies against the Seattle Mariners, with Luis Castillo on the hill, on April 16 at 4:10 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Mariners.
+In his most recent game he had a hitless showing (0-for-4) against the Mariners.

 Kris Bryant Game Info & Props vs. the Mariners